 Yet, Dominic Cummings has suggested it is too late for MPs to stop Britain leaving the EU without a deal on 31 October, the latest Brexit deadline.

-This argument is two-pronged.
-Firstly, 31st October is now the default option, legally binding on both Britain and the EU.
+Firstly, 31 October is now the default option, legally binding on both Britain and the EU.
 In the absence of some specific action, such as agreeing to another extension, Brexit will take place.

 But, it is not as simple as that.
 Most MPs are vocal that they are against leaving without a deal.
 Rumours that the government could prorogue Parliament to render MPs impotent was soon ruled out after backbenchers amended legislation to ensure that Parliament remained open for at least part of of October.